Prf Caroline Derry

 Recent work on law and literature focuses upon lesbianism in Agatha Christie's novels and the criminal courts.
 It is being shared with academic and public audiences including as a speaker at the International Agatha Christie Festival and a guest on the Tea and Murder podcast.

 Caroline is academic lead of the Legal Histories research cluster, whose activities include the annual Diversity, Dilemmas and Discoveries conference series which attracts international participation.
 Themes have included women's entry into the legal profession, histories of legal education, legal history in the curriculum, legal histories/local histories, and legal history in unexpected places.
-She is co-editing a collection on Legal History in the Curriculum (Routledge, forthcoming).
-She also convenes the Society of Legal Scholars' Legal History Subject Section.
+She co-edited a collection on Legal History in the Curriculum.
+She is also the former convenor of the Society of Legal Scholars' Legal History Subject Section.

 Teaching interests